-In the instance the Team Physician and/or Athletic Training Staff feels that a student-athlete should be referred to a specialist outside of our network of physicians, the Sports Medicine Staff will make the necessary arrangements and assume any fees occurred.
-Should the student-athlete decide to see another physician or obtain a second opinion without the prior referral from the Team Physician and/or the appropriate Head Athletic Trainer, the student-athlete is financially responsible for any fees incurred.
-A coach cannot refer a student-athlete to a physician.
+In the instance the Team Physician and/or Athletic Training Staff feels that a Student-Athlete should be referred to a specialist outside of our network of physicians, the Sports Medicine Staff will make the necessary arrangements and may or may not assume any fees occurred.
+Should the Student-Athlete decide to see another physician or obtain a second opinion without the prior referral from the Team Physician and/or the appropriate Athletic Trainer, the Student-Athlete is financially responsible for any fees incurred.
+A coach cannot refer a Student-Athlete to a physician.
 All second opinions and referrals will be handled through the University of Arkansas Sports Medicine Department ONLY.
 In addition, the final decision on whether or not an athlete may participate in either practice or competition will rest solely with the University of Arkansas Sports Medicine Staff.